 Plan your visit with our list of the top things to do in Folsom.

-Folsom Lake is nestled into the Sierra Nevada foothills right outside Folsom's backdoor.
-Encompassing two reservoirs, Folsom Lake and Lake Natoma, both created by dams on the American River, the combined recreation area encompasses over 19,000 acres and numerous outdoor activities.
+Folsom Lake State Recreation Area is in the Sierra Nevada foothills right outside Folsom's backdoor.
+The recreation area encompasses two reservoirs, Folsom Lake and Lake Natoma, both created by dams on the American River.
+These natural spaces add up to over 19,000 acres with numerous outdoor activities available.

 Address: 7755 Folsom-Auburn Road, Folsom, California